Register a Washington Foreign LLC

 - A signature from your registered agent confirming they consent to performing this role

-- Your principal business address (does not need to be an address in WA)
+- Your principal business address (must be a street address—no P.O.
+Boxes).
+This doesn’t need to be in Washington State

 - The names of your LLC’s governors (someone authorized to make decisions on behalf of the LLC—in most states, governors are called members or managers)